The video

 sphere(0.2);

-// displaying the end points
+// highlighting the control points

 for (i = [p1, p2]) translate(i)